 The Open Evening for prospective students and parents for the following academic year is in September each year.

 The Marvell College welcomes direct enquiries.
-We are now a very popular school and are attracting pupils from well beyond our traditional catchment area including Sutton, Holderness and the East Riding Villages of Bilton, Preston and Hedon.
+We are now a very popular school and are attracting pupils from across East Hull (HU7, HU8 and HU9) and the Villages of Sutton, Bilton, Preston and Hedon.

-- Children in public care at the time when preferences are expressed and who are still in public care at the time of their admission to school, and those who have been previously looked after, (see note ix below)
+1) Children in public care at the time when preferences are expressed and who are still in public care at the time of their admission to school, and those who have been previously looked after, (see note (v) below),

 Criteria 4 and 5 will be used as a tie-breaker for other criteria.
-If the school is oversubscribed from within its catchment area after the allocation of statemented and children under criteria 1 and 2, then the brothers/sisters and geographical criteria will be used in that order as tie-breakers.
+If the school is over subscribed from within its catchment area after the allocation of EHCP and children under criteria 1 and 2, then the brothers/sisters and geographical criteria will be used in that order as tie-breakers.

 i.
 Significant medical needs must be supported at the time of application by a letter from a GP, hospital consultant or other medical professional indicating how a pupil’s medical condition relates to the school preference.
 Exceptional family circumstances must be supported at the time of application by a letter from a supporting agency (eg. Social Worker or Family Support Worker) indicating how the circumstances relate to the school preference.
 These applications will be given consideration under a review procedure in advance of school allocations being completed.